Skip to main content

 A critical bug or memory leak in a non-essential module of a monolith can bring down the entire application.
 In a microservices architecture, a failure is contained within the boundary of that service.
 A crash in the ReportingService will not affect critical user-facing services like AuthenticationService or OrderService, leading to a much more resilient and available system.
 In Tuturuuu:

-• Event-driven background jobs (Trigger.dev) fail independently from user-facing requests
+• Background jobs (Trigger.dev) run out-of-band and fail independently from user-facing requests

 Technology Flexibility (Polyglot Architecture)

 Microservices communicate over standard protocols (like events or APIs).
 This allows each service to be built with the technology best suited for its purpose.
-While the core services may use TypeScript and Next.js, a future machine-learning service could be written in Python, and a high-performance edge service could be written in Go or Rust.
-This flexibility is impossible in a traditional monolith and future-proofs the system.
+While most apps use TypeScript and Next.js/React, the new apps/backend runtime is written in Rust for the performance-critical API tier, and a future machine-learning service could be written in Python.
+This flexibility is hard to achieve in a single-language monolith and keeps the system adaptable.
 Current polyglot examples in Tuturuuu:

 • apps/discord: Python (Discord bot utilities)